Day 1 - Flight to Namibia

 Includes breakfast.

 A free morning in Windhoek allows you time to buy Namibia souvenirs in memory of your wilderness safari.
-You will be collected from your guesthouse and driven to the airport in time to depart on your scheduled flight, via Johannesburg, to London.
+You will be collected from your guesthouse and driven to the airport in time to depart on your flight.